-Check out our spring 2019 buyer's guide to the 12 best dual extruder 3D printers on the market.
+Check out our buyer's guide to the best dual extruder 3D printers on the market right now.
 Plus the most important dual extrusion upgrades.

 The dual extruder 3D printer is a magical beast.
 Allowing you to combine colors and materials with abandon, creating high-quality prints with insane overhangs and dazzling aesthetics, these specialist machines of the desktop 3D printing market are versatile, excellent and worth your attention.

 Here we shine a spotlight on the best out there.
 If you want (or need) to print better than mono-material, these dual extruder 3D printers are the ones to do it.

 If you happen to balk at the idea of purchasing a dedicated machine, already in possession of a perfectly fine 3D printer, then there are dual extrusion upgrades — just use the jump link below.

 |3D Printer||Build Volume (mm)||Prints via||Print Heads||Market Price||Check Price|

 |Flashforge Creator Pro||227 x 148 x 150||Dual nozzle||1||$899|

 |BCN3D Sigma R19||210 x 297 x 210||IDEX||2||$2,995|

 |Zortrax Inventure||135 x 135 x 130||Dual nozzle||1||$2,490|

 |Makergear M3-ID Rev. 1||180 x 254 x 203||IDEX||2||$3,299|